A non-Euclidean story or: how to persist when your geometry doesn't: The Lamentation of Urist

 \splitter

 Despite outside appearances, being a mapmaker in the post-necromancer world was much more than just being a good craftsdwarf.
-The modern training of a mapmaker was a hard but fascinating combination of crafts, mathematics, philosophy and engineering.
+The modern training of a mapmaker was a hard but fascinating combination of crafts, mathematics, philosophy, and engineering.
 The crafts and engineering parts of Urist's work were mostly done now, but it was the mathsdwarf side of Urist that was currently under mental duress.
 His construction was complete and he called it $Y$.
 The name was onomatopoetic as prolonged visual exposure to this compact representation of the cursed geometry of their massive fort would cause most dwarves to start drooling glassy-eyed while producing a small whining sound close to ``{ yyyyyy}...''.
-The dwarves were used to their new geometry, but it was one thing to observe the local twists of space, and a whole another challenge to have the horrifying totality of the structure visible all at the same time.
+The dwarves were used to their new geometry, but it was one thing to observe the local twists of space, and another whole challenge to have the horrifying totality of the structure visible all at the same time.
 It was big, it was complex, and it brought dread to the minds of the restless.

 Filling a huge space, but somehow seemingly containing even more volume, his creation occupied a previously vacant great hall built as a backup dining hall for a hundred dwarves.
 He had used every single one of the local maps given to him and, vice versa, every part of $Y$ corresponded, at least locally, to one of the local maps.
-Yet Urist was not yet satisfied as this was not enough to guarantee that the map was correct.
-The standard fable in the classes of future map makers was the story of Urist McSimpleMinded who had constructed a hollow circular tube as a map of an endlessly long tunnel with constant width.
+Yet Urist was not satisfied, as this was not enough to guarantee that the map was correct.

+In its current geometry, the fort had some apparently endless tunnels, which were mostly harmless and often used as storage spaces, but they did require special attention and were often the first target of novice mapmakers' advanced studies.
+The standard fable in the classes of future mapmakers was the story of Urdim Othobottan who had constructed a hollow circular tube as a map of an endlessly long tunnel with constant width.
+Oh, how they always laughed at the story of Urdim.

-Locally the structure of the tunnel would match with the map, and still the whole map failed to represent the tunnel.
-Oh, how they always laughed at the story.
-Urist had to make sure he was not being McSimpleMinded.
+Mapping a long endless tunnel as a torus would seem fine locally since in any given point you would only observe rectangular tunnel wall around you, and still the whole map failed to represent the tunnel.
+Urist had to make sure he was not making the same mistake as Othobottan.
 The question was both critically important and very nontrivial.

 It was a small relief that since the map was meant for large scale logistics planning, it did not need to have exact proportions.
 Instead it sufficed that given a distance is not distorted more than by a global multiplicative constant.
 The main question currently in Urist's mind therefore is: ``\emph{Is the mapping $U \colon X \to Y$ an $L$-bilipschitz mapping?}'', i.e.\ does it hold that for all $x,y \in X$ we have